microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 Use the following Additional settings options for the deployment:

 - Since you are deploying a database for a proof of concept use the **Sample** option for existing data.
-- Use the default collation of SQL_Latin1_CP1_CI_AS.
+This will force the use of the default collation of SQL_Latin1_CP1_CI_AS.
+The Sample option creates the database based on the AdventureWorksLT sample database.
+Learn more at https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks.

 You do not need to use any Tags.